loftwah/loftwah/README.md

 - “A hacker is someone trying to figure out a way to make toast with a coffee maker” - Wau Holland
 - “Be curious.
 Read widely.
 Try new things.
 What people call intelligence just boils down to curiosity.” - Aaron Swartz
 - "I always felt that I had to work harder than the next guy, just to do as well as the next guy.
 And to do better than the next guy, I had to just kill.
 And you know, to a certain extent, that's still with me in how I work, you know.
 I just... go in." - Jimmy Iovine
+- “I know the dark things that people have intentions for when it comes to using information nefariously and I do must best to interrupt that and I’m going to continue to.
+I’m not afraid of anybody and If I’m called to take care of that its game over for that person or group.” - Gummo